 IHOP Atlanta & New Bridge Church

-Join us also on Wednesdays at 7 PM for our Midweek Service at New Bridge Church.
 Times of corporate worship and teaching combine to give you an opportunity to engage with God through prayer, worship and the Word.
+And Children's Ministry for nursery - 8th grade.
+Forerunner Church for highschool - 23 year olds now meets on THURSDAYS in the Student Sanctuary!

-The following page is a brief explanation of the vision for bringing IHOP Atlanta and New Bridge Church together in this coming season.
+How did a prayer room and a local church body come together?
+The following page is a brief explanation of the vision for bringing IHOP Atlanta and New Bridge Church together.
 Below you will find answers to frequently asked questions, an audio message from Billy Humphrey explaining the prophetic history culminating in this decision and a link to a blog post describing the journey from the pastor of New Bridge Church, Jeff Lyle.
 Enjoy!

 Audio from Sunday, December 3, 2017